Freddie Sessler: Business ventures

 Sessler was involved in a number of dubious business ventures, including his Miami Venom Institute which used diluted snake venom to treat serious illnesses.
 One patient was the by then penniless Ronnie Lane of the Small Faces who was desperately searching for any possible cure from multiple sclerosis.
 When his Miami institute was closed down by the U.S. Food and Drug Administration (FDA), Sessler opened the Fairfield Hospital in Jamaica.
 He claimed that he made a fortune from selling aglets, another selling lightbulbs to the Empire State Building and that he had been involved with the Amphicar.
 Nothing ever worked out in the long term however and he said "I been a millionaire eight times, and I been broke eight times!"

 Personal life

 Sessler was married three times.
 He had three sons, all of whom are deceased.
+One of them, Jeff, was briefly married to Mackenzie Phillips.
 Sessler died on 18 December 2000 (Keith Richards' birthday), aged 77.
 He is buried at the Hillside Memorial Park Cemetery in Los Angeles.
 Letters to Sessler from Keith Richards and Ronnie Wood were sold at auction by Bonhams in 2013.